🚀 Launching Synthetic Text to Unlock High-Value Proprietary Text Data

 Real life examples of synthetic data projects

-A leading financial institution leverages a synthetic data sandbox to speed up data-intensive POCs with third party vendors,
+JPMorgan leverages a synthetic data sandbox to speed up data-intensive POCs with third party vendors

 How does synthetic data compare to other data anonymization techniques?

-A lot of companies are equating pseudonymization with anonymization.
+Even worse - a lot of companies are equating pseudonymization with anonymization.
 But from a legal perspective, pseudonymized data is still personal data.
 And it needs to be treated and protected as just that.
-Other anonymization approaches, like generalization, perform better on the privacy front, but fail to preserve data utility.

 How good is the quality of synthetic data?